 The Black and White Club is a spirit club that is open to all students who wish to be involved in the school community.
 The club strives to foster unity and spirit amongst the student body.
 In order to do this, the club meets regularly to organize events and activities such as the Turkey Bowl, the Dodgeball Tournament, and any other new ideas that may be made.

 The Cellar Dwellers Drama Club is for students interested in the performing arts.
-The club meets every Wednesday from 2:30 – 4:00 p.m. and provides a creative outlet for students who enjoy acting and working together to achieve a common goal.
-In addition to developing acting skills and building confidence and poise, the Cellar Dwellers will perform One Act Skits in a fall show that is selected, directed, and performed by club members for the Bishop Eustace community.
-The Cellar Dwellers perform dramas only, not musicals, so singing talent is not required to participate!
+The club meets every Wednesday from 2:45 – 4:00 p.m. and provides a creative outlet for students who enjoy acting and working together to achieve a common goal.
+No experience is required, and writers/video editors, actors, musicians and more are all welcome!

 The Chess Club is a great way to not only learn or enhance one’s chess skills, but also to meet people who share interests with one another.
 The club meets monthly in the Faculty Dining Hall.
 Members play against each other to learn new strategies from their opponent.